 Research stations and the infrastructure that supports them are vital for a wide range of innovative studies, and offer a platform for extension and teaching demonstrations.
 These research facilities, owned by the Agricultural Research Institute of Ontario and administered by the Ontario Ministry of Agriculture, Food and Rural Affairs, are operated and managed by the University of Guelph through the OMAFRA-U of G Agreement.

-\ The Vineland Station is operated by Vineland Research & Innovation Centre with support from the OMAFRA-U of G Agreement.
+Vineland Research and Innovation Centre with support from the OMAFRA-U of G Agreement.

 Agriculture and Food Laboratory